aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 ```

-Submitting a work chain instead of directly running it not only makes it easier to execute multiple work chains in parallel, but also ensures that the progress of a workchain is not lost when you restart your computer.
+Submitting a work chain instead of directly running it not only makes it easier to execute multiple work chains in parallel but also ensures that the progress of a work chain is not lost when you restart your computer.

 :::{important}